Lonestar137/rs-rpgmvp/README.md

 Save decrypted files to a custom location(Preserves folder structure):
 `rs-rpgmvp --decryption-key {key from www/data/System.json} --basepath {folder/with/rpgmvp/files} --output /tmp/DecryptedFilesFolder/`

+# Its missing something

+If you have an idea of how the tool can be better feel free to raise an issue or pull request!

 # Credit

 For providing a working implementation of the spec: